hackclub/hackclub/workshops/personal_website/README.md

 ![](img/c9_index_html.png)

-Now, your image may either be too big, or too small.
+Hurray!
+You've created a basic HTML page!
+Let's save our progress with git!

+In Cloud9, press `Alt + t` on the keyboard.
+This will open the terminal, which allows us to run special types of commands in Cloud9.
+In this case, we're going to save the work we've done so far, using git.
+Type in the following commands:

+- `git add --all` (then press enter)
+- `git commit -m "Create personal website"` (then press enter)

+Now, if you type `git log`, you'll be able to see your first commit!
+Think of git as a way to save your project in stages, much like how a game allows you to save different versions and go back.

+Though we've made a commit and saved our changes, we're not done.
+Our webpage is fully functional, but needs a little help in the look-and-feel department.
 Fret not.
 CSS will allow you to manipulate the styling of your page in all your needs.

 ## Part III: The CSS File

 So what is CSS?
-CSS, also known as Cascading Style Sheets, is a language used for styling the tags on a web page, otherwise known as elements.
+CSS, also known as Cascading Style Sheets, is a language used for styling the tags (or "elements") on a web page.

 While HTML oversees the content and the way it's structured, CSS is how you'll specify how you'd like your content to look, and with it, you can set things like colors, spacing, and more.